Sayantan-Chatterjee-2619/3D-Cam-Scanner/README.md

 # 3D-Cam-Scanner
-Code to automatically run the 3D scanning process using a camera instead of laser.
+Codes to automatically run the 3D scanning process using a camera instead of laser.